rootinthemood/yt-notify/README.md

 # yt-notify
-Program that wil help you follow and track youtube channels.
+Program that wil help you follow and track youtube channels and its videos without an account.

 ## Requirements
 ```bash